tomasnorre/crawler/Documentation/Features/Events/Index.rst

 PSR-14 Events
 =============

-You can register you own PSR-14 Event Listener and extend the functionality of the TYPO3 Crawler.
+You can register your own PSR-14 Event Listener and extend the functionality of the TYPO3 Crawler.
 In this section you will see which events that you can listen too.

 **Events within the Crawler**